 Experts also say that cold calling is not entirely dead.
 But that there are many other options to reach a customer now than to interrupt their day with a telephone call.

-Companies need to adapt themselves to the customers of today and invest in inbound marketing, in a good website and make sure they are present on social media.
+Companies need to adapt themselves to today’s customers and invest in inbound marketing, in a good website and make sure they are present on social media.
 All of these could be a much better way of attracting people to buy your product or service rather than making random cold calls throughout the day, many of which will go unanswered.